akanksha0105/dsa-algo/README.md

-This repository contains data structure problems solved using javascript
+Contains common data structure problems and Algos in javascript